 Roles and responsibilities

-The Safeguarding Lead Professional is Margaret Mc Daid.
+The Designated Safeguarding Lead (DSL) is Margaret Mc Daid.

 The setting will ensure that the Designated Members of Staff

 - act as sources of support and expertise to the setting

 - keep written records of all concerns when noted and reported by staff or when disclosed by a child, ensuring that such records are stored securely and reported onward in accordance with this policy guidance, but kept separately from the child’s general file